TeckLlama/Cryptographic-Message-System/README.md

 ## Getting Started
 Cryptographic Message System has been writen in C++ using Visual Studio 2017.

-The CMS.exe uses the Users directory two test account are provided credentials are bellow
+The CMS.exe uses the Users directory two test account are provided credentials are bellow.

 * jblogs
 * password